 By the way, this “squirrel cam” video of squirrels eating pumpkin is absolutely adorable!

 If you are feeding a pet squirrel then you need to think about the complete dietary needs of the animal.
 You shouldn’t feed a squirrel a diet that only consists of corn a peanuts as those foods do not cover all of the vitamins and minerals that wild squirrels obtain on their own.

 There are a few commercial feed mixtures designed specifically for pet squirrels and the best products I have seen are made by a company called Exoctic Nutrition.

-Something that is critical to include in the feed mix for pet squirrels is a naturally occuring hard substrate such as animal bones or antlers.
+Something that is critical to include in the feed mix for pet squirrels is a naturally occurring hard substrate such as animal bones or antlers.
 Squirrels are rodents and must constantly chew to keep their front teeth filed down.
 Without something hard to chew on the squirrel’s teeth will become overgrown and serious health issues or even death will result.